ttoine/Trial/Essai.md

 Essai
 =====

-This tutorial shows how to use the web REST API provided by Bonita BPM 6 in order to create new accounts in Python.
-You need to have a working Bonita BPM 6 to test the code below.
-This can be done with Bonita BPM Studio after deploying Bonita BPM Portal.
-This example is run on a Linux distribution (Ubuntu 12.04 LTS).
-The official documentation is available here http://documentation.bonitasoft.com/web-rest-api Note: I'm not a Python developer and there are always many ways to accomplish the same thing.
-Don't hesitate to improve this example!
+This is just to test stuff with GitHub.
+You will not find any code here.

-Useful modules
+List of stuff
 --------------

-The following Python modules will be helpful:
+This is some text:

-argparse
+pspkjpzdojf
-httplib2
+sdkujpoie
-json
+spoupos
-urllib
+usdfsd
-Authentication
+Asdfsdfdd

-Before going further, log in and retrieve the corresponding cookie.
-You can do it this way:
+Below are some code, you can do it this way:

     code, ligne 1